 Anyways, to get there we took a route through the nearby park — the very same park where we’d previously met up with Brendan, Shaggy, and Su.
 Along the way we ran across something very important:

-It was actually quite a pleasant walk, which is remarkable considering that Amelia spent the whole day walking around Kyoto in formal sandals (which have an unfamiliar forward-sloped platform shape).
+It was actually quite a pleasant walk, which is remarkable considering that The Missus spent the whole day walking around Kyoto in formal sandals (which have an unfamiliar forward-sloped platform shape).

-The walk to the restaurant was uneventful, although Amelia did find a someone wearing a kimono with the same pattern as her.
-Ordinarily this would be cause for some embarrassment (or, at least, that’s what Sweet Valley High has taught me), but in this case Amelia didn’t seem too concerned about the competition.
+The walk to the restaurant was uneventful, although The Missus did find a someone wearing a kimono with the same pattern as her.
+Ordinarily this would be cause for some embarrassment (or, at least, that’s what Sweet Valley High has taught me), but in this case The Missus didn’t seem too concerned about the competition.

 The other notable quirk to this restaurant is that Issen-Yoshoku’s comically large menu contains only one dish — a specific variety of okonomiyaki.
 The menu uses its leftover space to list the various ingredients in the dish, describe the distinctive “savoury pancake” to unfamiliar guests, and reassure wary foreigners that okonomiyaki is quite popular with “people from overseas”.

 The prices were more than fair; we were expecting inflated sums for spendy tourists, but each order of okonomiyaki was only about $6.
 There really isn’t a downside — I strongly recommend that you visit Issen-Yoshoku if you happen to find yourself in Kyoto.